 Ocean Connectors was created by a diverse group of scientists, educators, and nonprofit leaders in 2007.
 These visionaries continue to be closely involved with all aspects of Ocean Connectors, from serving on the Advisory Board where they provide guidance and insights into program growth, to mentoring children and helping develop our classroom curricula.
 This grassroots community passion propels our mission forward.

 Frances Kinney holds a B.A. in Environmental Studies with a Minor in Spanish from the University of California Santa Barbara and a Master’s Degree in Marine Biodiversity and Conservation from Scripps Institution of Oceanography at the University of California San Diego.
 Frances came to San Diego in 2007, where she founded Ocean Connectors.
 Within two years she was able to double the level of fundraising as well as the size and scope of the audience.
 Frances helped introduce the first-ever Community Education Workshops for Teachers and Schoolchildren as part of the 31st and 32nd International Sea Turtle Symposia in San Diego, California and Huatulco, Mexico.
 She is a member of the National City Chamber of Commerce and a certified California Substitute School Teacher.
 Frances is also a certified Interpretive Guide, and certified in CPR, First Aid, and open water SCUBA.
-She is currently enrolled in the Sanford Institute of Philanthropy’s Fundraising Certificate program at National University.
+She recently graduated from the Sanford Institute of Philanthropy’s Fundraising Certificate program at National University.